 The Safety Element directly relates to topics also mandated in the Land Use Element, Conservation Element, Mobility Element, and Recreation and Trails Element (serving as the City's Open Space Element as required by Governor's Office of Planning and Research [OPR]).
 The Safety and Environmental Justice Element is most closely related to the Land Use Element since public safety and security information is used to guide the location of the City's various land uses.
 For example, the safety policies identify the need to ensure that critical facilities and hazardous facilities are located and designed to be functional in the event of a disaster.
-The environmental justice policies also identify the need for access to recreational areas and healthy food.
-These needs inform the land use policies needed to guide future development in Santee.
+The environmental justice policies also identify the need to guide future development in Santee.